 You shouldn't buy a property to have rezoned for the purpose of renovating the building into a Child Care business for the following reasons

-- You would buy the property conditional upon rezoning.
-A Seller is not likely to consider your Offer due to the fact that he would have to wait for up to a year, depending on the Municipality, before you would finally get an answer as to whether they will allow the rezoning of the property for your Child Care business.
+- You should buy the property conditional upon rezoning.
+However. a Seller is not likely to consider your Offer due to the fact that he would have to wait for possibly up to a year, depending on the Municipality, before you could finally get an answer as to whether they will allow the rezoning of the property for your Child Care business.
 Essentially the Sellers property is off the market while you try to rezone it and it is not likely the Seller would agree to those terms.

 - Should you be able to find a location and a Seller cooperating with you to get it rezoned for a Child Care business; You could pay $10,000 fee or more depending on the town/city to have the Committee of Adjustments even consider your proposal to change the zoning to accommodate Daycare Use and the money is usually non refundable.
 There is no guarantee that the rezoning would be approved.
 In other words.
 Likely would be a waste of time, money and effort.

 - Once finished, the Advisor from the Ministry of Education would have to come to the new premises and qualify the centre to make sure it meets all their criteria.